Seagate/propeller/doc/lvm_propeller_test.md

   This test case is to verify LV operations on two hosts, every host tries to lock LV with shareable mode and exclusive mode.
 - idm_multi_hosts_lv_ex_timeout_hosta.sh/idm_multi_hosts_lv_ex_timeout_hostb.sh:
-  This test case is to verify LV operations on two hosts, hosta acquires mutex with exclusive mode and stop the lock manager, so it will fail to renew the LV lock; on hostb, it will wait for 60s for the LV lock timeout which was owned by hosta, then it check if it can be granted with exclusive lock or not.
+  This test case is to verify LV operations on two hosts, Host A acquires mutex with exclusive mode and stops the lock manager, causing it to fail renewal of the LV lock; on Host B, it will wait 60s for the LV lock timeout which was owned by Host A, then it checks if it can be granted with exclusive lock or not.
 - idm_multi_hosts_lv_sh_timeout_hosta.sh/idm_multi_hosts_lv_sh_timeout_hostb.sh:
-  This test case is to verify LV operations on two hosts, hosta acquires mutex with shareable mode and stop the lock manager, so it will fail to renew the LV lock; on hostb, it will wait for 60s for the LV lock timeout which was owned by hosta, then it check if it can be granted with exclusive lock or not.
+  This test case is to verify LV operations on two hosts, Host A acquires mutex with shareable mode and stop the lock manager, so it will fail to renew the LV lock; on Host B, it will wait 60s for the LV lock timeout which was owned by Host A, then it checks if it can be granted with exclusive lock or not.

-NOTE: when run the test case idm_fabric_failure.sh, please ensure the drive names are corrected appropriately for the system.
+NOTE: when running the test case idm_fabric_failure.sh, please ensure the drive names are corrected appropriately for the system.

 The cases need to be verified on two hosts: